-Over the course of nine days, from 19th – 28th May 2017, up to 50 FREE, family friendly events will be taking place all over Ireland celebrating our diverse species and habitats.
+Over the course of nine days, from 19th – 27th May 2018, over 50 FREE, family-friendly events will be taking place all over Ireland celebrating our diverse species and habitats.

 Biodiversity Photographer of the Year

 We have two photography competitions underway.
 Our ‘Biodiversity Photographer of the Year’ competition is open to the general public and our ‘Young Biodiversity Photographer of the Year’ competition is open to secondary school students.

-International Day for Biological Diversity 2017
+International Day for Biological Diversity 2018

 The theme for International Day for Biological Diversity 2018 is Celebrating 25 Years of Action for Biodiversity.